NeerajaAdi/Handson/README.md

-complete ruby developers by jaffa.
+complete ruby developers by .